SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

 For the above architecture, let us perform the below set of configurations.

 ### Download and install SAP Cloud Connector
-The SAP Cloud Connector can be downloaded from this link https://tools.hana.ondemand.com/#cloud.
+The SAP Cloud Connector can be downloaded from [this link](https://tools.hana.ondemand.com/#cloud).
 If Java is not installed on the server, it is required to install Java.

 ![plot](./images/scc_download.png)